Intel buys Israeli self-driving car firm Mobileye in $15 billion deal

 The chipmaker confirmed the acquisition Monday, saying it will pay $63.54 per share in cash for the Israeli tech firm.
 Mobileye shares trading in New York were poised to surge more than 30% on the news.

+"Together we expect to be the global leader in autonomous driving," Intel CEO Brian Krzanich said on a call with investors following the announcement of the deal.

-Jerusalem-based Mobileye (MBLY) has been working with Intel (INTC, Tech30) and BMW (BAMXF) to develop a fully autonomous, self-driving vehicle.
+Jerusalem-based Mobileye (MBLY) has already been working with Intel (INTC, Tech30) and BMW (BAMXF) to develop a fully autonomous, self-driving vehicle.

 The company is a leader in collision prevention sensors that alert drivers if a pedestrian is in the road, or if they're approaching another car too quickly.
 The technology uses artificial vision sensors placed in the cars, which Mobileye says act like a "driver's third eye."

+By 2030, Intel expects the vehicle systems, data and services space to be a $70 billion market.

 Related: 3 Israeli companies that could revolutionize the car

 Mobileye was founded in 1999.
 Its technology helps cars navigate on and off ramps independently and even pass other vehicles without input from a human driver.
+It employs about 660 people.

 The company says that more than 10 million vehicles worldwide are equipped with its technology.
-It has offices in the U.S., China, Germany and Japan.
+Mobileye offices in the U.S., China, Germany and Japan.

+The deal is expected to close within the next nine months, subject to regulatory approvals.

+Tech companies have been heavily investing in the auto industry and racing to develop self-driving cars, including Alphabet's Google (GOOG), Tesla (TSLA) and Uber, which bought autonomous truck company Otto last year.

 -- Oren Liebermann contributed to this report.